 Should researchers make probabilistic assertions about the true (population) value of effects?
 Absolutely, especially for clinically important effects, where implementation of a possibly beneficial effect in a clinical or other applied setting carries with it the risk of harm.
 We use the term risk of harm to refer to the probability that the true or population mean effect has the opposite of the intended benefit, such as an impairment rather than an enhancement of a measure of health or performance.
 It does not refer to risk of harm in a given individual, which requires consideration of individual differences or responses, nor does it refer to risk of harmful side effects, which requires a different analysis.
 Magnitude-based inference is up-front with the chances of benefit and the risk of harm for clinical effects, and the chances of trivial and substantial magnitudes for non-clinical effects.
 This feature is perhaps the greatest strength of MBI.

 Sainani states early on that "I completely agree with and applaud" the approach of interpreting the range of magnitudes of an effect represented by its upper and lower confidence limit, when reaching a decision about a clinically important effect.
 But, according to Sainani, "where Hopkins and Batterham's method breaks down is when they go beyond simply making qualitative judgments like this and advocate translating confidence intervals into probabilistic statements, such as the effect of the supplement is 'very likely trivial' or 'likely beneficial.'
 This requires interpreting confidence intervals incorrectly, as if they were Bayesian credible intervals."
 We have addressed this concern previously (Hopkins and Batterham, 2016).
 The usual confidence interval is congruent with a Bayesian credibility interval with a minimally informative prior (Burton, 1994; Burton et al., 1998; Spiegelhalter et al., 2004).
 As such, it is an objective estimate of the likely range of the true value, and the associated probabilistic statements of MBI are Bayesian posterior probabilities with a minimally informative prior.
-(2018)(2018)
+The post-publication comments of Little (2018) and Lakens (2018) further underscore this point.

 Unfortunately, full Bayesians disown us, because we prefer not to turn belief into an informative subjective prior.
 Meanwhile, NHST-trained statisticians disown us, because we do not test hypotheses.
 MBI is therefore well placed to be a practical haven between a Bayesian rock and an NHST hard place.
 (Others have attempted hybrids of Bayes and NHST, albeit with different goals.
 See the technical notes.)
-From Bayesians we adapt valid probabilistic statements about the true effect, based on a minimally informative prior.
-From NHST we adapt straightforward computational methods and assumptions, and we compute error rates for decisions based on sufficiently low or high probabilities for the true effect.
-(2009)Whether these error rates are acceptable is an issue we will address shortly.
+From Bayesians we adapt valid probabilistic statements about the true effect, based on the minimally informative dispersed uniform prior.
+From frequentists (advocates of NHST) we adapted straightforward computational methods and assumptions, and we computed error rates for decisions based not on the null hypothesis but on sufficiently low or high probabilities for the qualitative magnitude of the true effect.
+The name magnitude-based inference therefore seems justifiable, but in the Methods sections of manuscripts, authors could or should note that it is a legitimate form of Bayesian inference with the minimally informative dispersed uniform prior, citing the present article.
+The appropriate reference for the decision probabilities is the progressive statistics article in Medicine and Science in Sports and Exercise (2009).
+Whether the resulting error rates are acceptable is an issue we will address shortly.